cosmicray001/open-dev-life/web-scrapping/Google Map Data Scraping/readme.md

 ```
 ### Google map queries

 Here, we scraped the resturants data of Bangladesh.
 You can modify the query link according to your need.
-Be assure of the current google map query link current format.
+Be assure of the current google map query link format.
 ```sh
 map_query1= "https://www.google.com/maps/search/restaurants+in+Dhaka/&pws=0"
 map_query2= "https://www.google.com/maps/search/restaurants+in+Chittagong/&pws=0"